Flesheater: Cast

+Production

+Filming took place on location in rural Pennsylvania.

 Alternate titles

 The film has been released under a number of alternate titles, including Zombie Nosh and Revenge of the Living Zombies.

 Release

 The film was released on VHS by Magnum Entertainment under the title Revenge of the Living Zombies in 1989.

 The film was released on DVD by Shriek Show in 2003.
 It can also be found packaged in the Zombie Pack, Vol. 2 alongside Burial Ground and Zombie Holocaust.

-The film was released in a 2-disc Blu-ray and DVD combo pack by Shriek Show in 2010.
+Shriek Show released a 2-disc Blu-ray and DVD combo pack by Shriek Show in 2010.

-Vinegar Syndrome has announced that it will release this film which has been newly scanned & restored in 4K from its 16mm original camera negative on 4k UHD and Blu-ray on 26 April 2022.
+In April 2022, Vinegar Syndrome released the film via a newly scanned and restored version from the original 16mm camera negative on 4K UHD and Blu-ray.

 Reception

 Writing in The Zombie Movie Encyclopedia, academic Peter Dendle called it "mostly a waste of a good barn".
 Glenn Kay, who wrote Zombie Movies: The Ultimate Guide, said, "If the filmmakers didn't care about what they were creating, why should horror fans?"